-Christmas employee gifts are an excellent way to recognise your staff too; 65% of employees feel that recognition improves employee engagement, with 50% saying that employee recognition improves relationship with managers and builds trust with their employers.
+This study shows that 65% of employees feel that recognition improves employee engagement, with 50% saying that employee recognition improves relationships with managers and builds trust with their employers.

 In some cases, even a hand-written card thanking them for their efforts and wishing them a safe and happy break will do the trick.

-Thank you so much for all you’ve done for COMPANY over the past year.
-You’re a huge part of the team and I can’t wait to see what 2022 has in store for us.I hope you have a wonderful break and wish you all the best for the new year.
+Thank you so much for all you’ve done for [COMPANY] over the past year.
+You’re a huge part of the team and I can’t wait to see what 2024 has in store for us.I hope you have a wonderful break and wish you all the best for the new year.

-See you in 2022,
+See you in 2024,